Louie (American TV series): Guest stars

-In addition to these guest stars, several notable comedians have appeared in smaller roles, including Chris Gethard, Todd Glass, Ted Alexandro, Amir Blumenfeld, Eddie Brill, Joe DeRosa, Vernon Chatman, Artie Lange, Godfrey, Chelsea Peretti, JB Smoove, Dave Attell, Michael Cera, John Lithgow, Big Jay Oakerson, and Steven Wright.
-Opie & Anthony and Amy Schumer have had voice-only guest appearances.
+In addition to these guest stars, several notable comedians have appeared in smaller roles, including Chris Gethard, Todd Glass, Ted Alexandro, Amir Blumenfeld, Eddie Brill, Joe DeRosa, Vernon Chatman, Artie Lange, Godfrey, Chelsea Peretti, J. B. Smoove, Dave Attell, Michael Cera, John Lithgow, Big Jay Oakerson, and Steven Wright.
+Opie and Anthony and Amy Schumer have had voice-only guest appearances.

 Production

 Rather than accepting a bigger-budget production deal with a larger network, C.K. accepted the modest offer of $200,000 (covering his own fee as well as production costs) to do a pilot with FX, since FX allowed him full creative control.
 The show is shot on a Red camera setup, and C.K. edits many of the episodes on his personal MacBook Pro.
 In addition to starring, C.K. serves as the show's sole writer and director, an unusual combination in American TV production.
 Referring to John Landgraf, who convinced C.K. to accept a deal with FX, C.K. said:

 Louis C.K. directed, cast, and edited the first episode of the show with a budget of $250,000, provided by FX.
 In the second season, the budget was increased to $300,000 per episode.

 Production began in November 2009.
 C.K. said of his show, "It's very vignette-y.
 It's very vérité.
 All those French words.
 I use 'em all."
-C.K.'s Lucky Louie co-star Pamela Adlon serves as consulting producer of the series.
+Pamela Adlon, who had starred in C.K.'s prior semi-autobiographical HBO sitcom Lucky Louie, served as a consulting producer of the series.
+Adlon and C.K. would later create another semi-autobiographical comedy-drama TV series on FX, Better Things, starring Adlon.

 For the third season, C.K. announced that he would be handing off some editing duties to longtime Woody Allen collaborator Susan E. Morse.

+Steven Wright joined the series in the fourth season as a consulting producer.
+C.K. and Wright became friends when Wright was visiting Manhattan and C.K. asked him to consult for the series.
+Wright said regarding his role, "I'm like a sounding board for the stories ...
+He bounces ideas off of me, like what could happen during different episodes, and I give him my opinion.
+I'll go to the set when they’re shooting.
+I'll watch it and give him my opinion on whatever was happening and how it went, whether it was funny or not.
+Then I'll go to editing and watch while he edits it and give him my opinion on changes and cuts and perversions and everything."

 In a 2013 interview with The New York Times, C.K. mentioned various influences for the show, which include Allen, Larry David, Jerry Seinfeld, Garry Shandling and John Waters.